-For members, community & beyond,
+For members, community & beyond, we serve!

 At Community Presbyterian, we believe that the church exists not just for its members, but for the good of our community and world.
 We find a sense of purpose and meaning as we joyfully participate in the work God is doing.
 We invite you to join us as we share God’s love in tangible ways, in our community and beyond.

 Meals on Wheels – CPC began the Meals on Wheels ministry in the tiny kitchen in Coburn Hall in 1968.
 Today it is a separate non-profit but still is housed on our church campus, in a stand-alone building on the corner of Church Avenue and Loma Linda Drive.
 Last year, Meals on Wheels delivered meals to 43,000 people in the Englewood area!
 Our members continue to volunteer faithfully, and a CPC member always serves on the Meals on Wheels Board.
 To volunteer, please call 941-474-4445

 Habitat for Humanity of South Sarasota County – In January 2019, CPC began a new relationship with Habitat for Humanity.
 As part of our mission goal to engage in systemic issues like affordable housing, we covenant to support and pray for the work of Habitat.
 We will have several days each year where teams from CPC will volunteer on Habitat builds.
 We also encourage people to shop at and donate to the Habitat Re-Store.
 If you want to be part of CPC’s work with Habitat, please call the church office.
 For more information about Habitat of South Sarasota County (including how to donate or volunteer at the Re-Store): https://www.habitatsouthsarasota.org